sam-goodwin/punchcard/packages/@punchcard/shape-jsonpath/README.md

 }) {}

-// the type we will query with JSON path export class MyType extends Record({
+// the type we will query with JSON path export class MyType extends Type({
   /**
    * Field documentation.
    */